Top of main content

 Renewable energy is generated from sources such as the sun, wind or water and reduces our reliance on fossil fuels.
 As well as choosing a renewable energy supplier, you could generate your own power by installing things like:

-• solar panels to generate electricity or provide hot water
+• Solar panels to generate electricity or provide hot water

-• heat pumps that use naturally occurring heat in the air or ground to create power and heat or cool your home
+• Heat pumps that use naturally occurring heat in the air or ground to create power and heat or cool your home

 If you generate your own renewable energy, you could also benefit from:

-• government subsidies to offset the installation and running costs of renewable heating systems
+• Government subsidies to offset the installation and running costs of renewable heating systems

-• selling surplus energy that you make back to the grid
+• Selling surplus energy that you make back to the grid

-• a reduction in your electricity bill
+• A reduction in your electricity bill

 You can set up a rooftop solar system even if you're renting, as long as you have permission from the owner to install it.